RaveMaker/Renamer-VBScript/README.md

 ### Installation

-1. Clone this script from github or copy the files manually to your prefered directory.
+1. Clone this script from github or copy the files manually to your C:\Renamer

 2. Edit the following AD variables:
  - strDomainUser="user@domain.com"